espeak-ng/espeak-ng/README.md

 1. [User guide](src/espeak-ng.1.ronn) provides reference and examples for command-line options.
 2. [Building guide](docs/building.md) provides info how to compile and build eSpeak NG from the source.
+3. [Integration guide](docs/integration.md) provides samples how to use eSpeak NG as a library.
-3. [Index](docs/index.md) provides full list of more detailed information for contributors and developers.
+4. [Index](docs/index.md) provides full list of more detailed information for contributors and developers.
-4. Look at [contribution guide](docs/contributing.md) to start your contribution.
+5. Look at [contribution guide](docs/contributing.md) to start your contribution.
-5. Look at [eSpeak NG roadmap](https://github.com/espeak-ng/espeak-ng/wiki/eSpeak-NG-roadmap) to participate in development of eSpeak NG.
+6. Look at [eSpeak NG roadmap](https://github.com/espeak-ng/espeak-ng/wiki/eSpeak-NG-roadmap) to participate in development of eSpeak NG.

 ## eSpeak Compatibility